-Amy Coney Barrett sworn in as Supreme Court Associate Justice at White House ceremony
+Amy Coney Barrett sworn in as Supreme Court justice at White House

 Whoever wins on Nov.
 3 will likely have major consequences on the Supreme Court as an American institution.
 Former Vice President Joe Biden has mostly refused to answer questions about whether he would pack the courts.

-On Monday that he might be open to shifting Supreme Court justices to lower courts if elected president, noting that he hadn't made any "judgement" yet on the issue.
+On Monday, Biden said that he might be open to shifting Supreme Court justices to lower courts if elected president, noting that he hadn't made any judgment yet on the issue.

-“There is some literature among constitutional scholars about the possibility of going from one court to another court, not just always staying the whole time in the Supreme Court but I have made no judgement," Biden said at a campaign stop in Chester, Pennsylvania.
+“There is some literature among constitutional scholars about the possibility of going from one court to another court, not just always staying the whole time in the Supreme Court but I have made no judgment," Biden said at a campaign stop in Chester, Pa.

 AMY CONEY BARRETT CONFIRMED TO SUPREME COURT, 'SQUAD' MEMBERS CALL FOR EXPANDING THE BENCH